BKasin/club-websystem/README.md

   * This will also install [lockfile](https://pypi.python.org/pypi/lockfile) for managing file locks.
 * [html2text](https://pypi.python.org/pypi/html2text/) is used in the our custom email template engine to generate a plaintext (markdown-like) version of an email if none is provided.
 * [CommonMark](https://pypi.python.org/pypi/CommonMark/) provides a Python renderer for markdown code using the [CommonMark specifications](http://spec.commonmark.org/0.22/), instead of the older and somewhat vague Markdown specs.
+* [sqlparse](https://pypi.python.org/pypi/sqlparse/) is needed to be able to run custom SQL commands in database migrations (with Django's RunSQL).

 ## Front-end